 For some reason, young learners do not like reading.
 Finding a way to tie reading into fun activities, or your summer theme, will help motivate even the most stubborn learners.

-Searching Amazon for Strawberry Themed books returned over 9,000 options!
+Searching Amazon for Strawberry Themed books (affiliate link) returned over 9,000 options!
 Remember Strawberry Shortcake?
 She is still around.
 There are literary award winners, chapter books, and fun read aloud choices.

 Are you hungry for strawberries yet?